What is High Availability? Ensuring Your Business Systems are always available

 What is High Availability?

 What is High Availability (HA)?
 With an increasing demand for high-performance, reliable infrastructures that serve business-critical systems, managing the risk of downtime has become a top priority among organizations.
 While it is not possible to avoid the risk of downtime altogether, teams can use strategies to minimize the chances of interruptions from system unavailability.
+High Availability is an effective way to reduce downtime and eliminate single points of failure to ensure business systems are always available.
+Below, you can learn about the concept of High Availability and how it can improve the reliability of your infrastructure.

 What is High Availability?